Coronavirus (Covid-19): Your essential guide to services, advice and support as Devon and Cornwall responds

 Witnesses services support

-You can find information about the Witness Service and the help Citizens Advice can provide on the Ministry of Justice website: gov.uk/guidance/coronavirus-covid-19-victim-and-witness-services
+You can find information and advice about the witness service during Covid-19 on the government website: gov.uk/guidance/coronavirus-covid-19-victim-and-witness-services

 Prison visiting and contact arrangements

 You can find information and guidance about prison arrangements and visits on the government website: gov.uk/guidance/coronavirus-covid-19-and-prisons

 Information for voluntary sector working in the criminal justice system